p3cap/Scrap-Budget/README.md

+Nothing complicated.
+I just heavn't seen anything like it, so I made it.

 # Scrap-budget

 This tool allows you to calculate the price of your scrap mechanic creation.
 Now you can play building competitions without having to worry about somone using too op things or building huge stuff.
 With this tool you can compete without having to banish items like thusrters, because you can now just lower a thurest will probobly cost their whole creation.